Niccari/vott-replace-paths-web/README.md

+__🚨Support has been ended, because the VoTT is no longer maintained!!🚨__

 # vott-replace-paths-web
 Allows VoTT project files to be loaded after they have been moved.
 Supports both local file systems and the Azure Blob Storage.